teamtomo/teamtomo.github.io/src/site/packages.md

-# TeamTomo Packages
+# Packages

-TeamTomo packages are Python code you can use in your own projects!
+TeamTomo packages are Python code you can depend on for use in your own projects!

 ## input / output